frequently asked questions:

 Spa services.
 You can learn more here.

 Alcoholic beverages.
-We have Indonesian beer and imported wine available for purchase.
+We have Indonesian beer and imported wine and champagne available for purchase.

 Dinner in Sorong following your stay with us.
 Breakfast is included at the hotel.